Johnny Baker (guard): Coaching career

 After leaving USC, Baker coached football at Iowa State Teachers College, the University of Omaha, the University of Denver, Sacramento State College, University of Washington, and Sacramento City College.
 He was also the athletic director at Sacramento State.

-Honors
+Baker was the head football coach at Grant Union High School in Sacramento, California from 1938 to 1941.
+He was hired as the head football coach at Sacramento Junior College—now known as Sacramento City College in 1942, succeeding Harry Applequist.

+Death and honors

+Baker died of cancer on February 6, 1979, at a hospital in Sacramento.

 Baker was inducted into the Fresno County Athletic Hall of Fame in 1961, the College Football Hall of Fame in 1983, the University of Southern California Athletics Hall of Fame in 1997, and the Phi Kappa Tau Hall of Fame in 2006.